SAP/gigya-flutter-plugin/README.md

 Once you reference your resolver, create your relevant UI to determine if a site or social linking is required (see example app for details) and use the relevant "resolve" method.

-Example of resolveing link to site when trying to link a new social account to a site account.
+Example of resolving link to site when trying to link a new social account to a site account.
 ```
 final String password = _linkPasswordController.text.trim();
 resolver.linkToSite(loginId, password).then((res) {